5 Curb Appeal Trends That Will Make Your Home Look Dated, According to Experts

 “Curb appeal trends that are fading include anything that’s got high maintenance.
 Box hedges are pretty up there on that list—you have to shape them and make sure they’re just right,” says Emch.

-Although shutters can look downright adorable on the right style of home (think Colonials or farmhouses), they can make other types of homes feel too cookie-cutter, according to real estate agent Tracy Jones.
+Although shutters can look downright adorable on the right style of home (think Colonials or farmhouses), they can make other types of homes feel too cookie-cutter, according to Tracy Jones, an agent in Sarasota, Florida.

 “People have begun to shift away from using shutters in favor of more simple, wide, white trim around their windows.
 This offers a very clean look to the front of the house,” she says.